ahmedkhalf/Carbon-Metrics-Model/README.md

 # Problem Description and Research Question

 In our project, we want to explore the question, **how can we use models to predict whether COVID-19 decreased, increased, or had little effect on carbon emissions in the United States?** Ultimately, we will have a graph that shows the differences between the actual emissions vs. our predicted emissions to draw conclusions for our research question.
+The solution uses one day time series forecasting using an RNN model trained with Keras.

 ----

-## **Our Team**: [Eric Karpovits](https://github.com/EricKarpovits), [Ahmed Khalf](https://github.com/ahmedkhalf), Rohan Mistry, and Shaffaan Bin Aamir
+## **Our Team**: [Ahmed Khalf](https://github.com/ahmedkhalf), [Eric Karpovits](https://github.com/EricKarpovits), Rohan Mistry, and Shaffaan Bin Aamir

 ----